NDDC: N’Delta threatens to shut down NASS – The Sun Nigeria

 Femi Folaranmi, Yenagoa

-According to the youths, the decision to move against the National Assembly and the Nation’s High Commission is to put a final stop to the deliberate act of wickedness against the region and prompt the international community’s to prevail on President Muhammadu Buhari to take decisive action on the inability of the NDDC to fund the payment of scholarships of hundreds of indigenes of the region studying abroad on the sponsorship of the commission.
+They said the decision to move against the National Assembly and the nation’s foreign missions is to put a final stop to the deliberate act of wickedness against the region and prompt the international community’s to prevail on President Muhammadu Buhari to take decisive action on the inability of the NDDC to fund the payment of scholarships of hundreds of indigenes of the region studying abroad on the sponsorship of the commission.

-According to him the youths have decided to give the National Assembly 48 hours to unfreeze all NDDC or face the wrath of Niger Delta youths.
+The youths, he said, have given the National Assembly 48 hours to unfreeze all NDDC or face the wrath of Niger Delta youths.

-“So we have resolved to give the National Assembly members 48 hrs to unfreeze all NDDC accounts.
-Two, we are also telling them that they should stop the unwarranted, unsolicited, oversight function they think they are doing to the detriment of the Niger Delta which we know is because of what wants to happen in this country.
-After the 48hrs, if they refused to unfreeze the NDDC account we are going to take over the national Assembly.
-Without fear of any contradiction, we are going to mobilize from all the states in the Niger delta and we are going to take over the National Assembly in a very peaceful but stubborn manner.
-It is to ensure that these National Assembly members, who feel without them no other person, will exist, to conform to the tenet of democracy” he said
+“If they refuse to unfreeze the NDDC account, we are going to take over the National Assembly.
+Without fear of any contradiction, we are going to mobilise from all the states in the Niger Delta and we are going to take over the National Assembly in a very peaceful but stubborn manner.
+It is to ensure that these National Assembly members, who feel without them no other person, will exist, to conform to the tenet of democracy,” he said

-He wondered why the leadership of the National Assembly that has declared that it is ready to support the policies of President Buhari would be the same people fighting to stop the forensic audit of the NDDC ordered by the same President.
+He wondered why the leadership of the National Assembly that has declared that it is ready to support the policies of President Buhari would be the same fighting to stop the forensic audit of the NDDC ordered by the president.

 Leave a Reply